GermainSIGETY/golang-ddd-kata/readme.md

 - ... then send requests to domain…
 - ... and receives responses from domain and send back responses (serialization)

-> :warning: **no validations of any fields of requests.
+> :warning: No validations of any fields of requests.
 Not any business rule !

 => this part should be as thin as possible, interchangeable without side effect for domain